KlefaffleWaffle/student-scheduler/personas/README.md

 ### Computer Use: <br>
 Having grown up in the 80’s Janine was hesitant to adopt computer technology. <br>
-While she has a computer at home, she is by no means a super user and needs the software to be as learnable and memorable as possible. <br>
+While she has a computer at home, she is by no means a super user, <br> and needs the software to be as learnable and memorable as possible. <br>

 <p>She doesn't mind when software is slow, as she grew up with pretty slow computers. <br>
 	She does however expect programs to be accurate. <br>